 Throughout one's participation in the occupational therapy program, every student is assigned to an advisor.
+Students provide input into their advisement goals before enrolling in the program and this input is considered when assigning advisors.
 The role of the advisor is to guide the student through the program, assist with any academic challenges, provide feedback on professionalism and academic standing as provided by the Progress and Promotions committee, and mentor the student towards their professional goals.
 The advisor formally meets with each advisee at least once during each semester, but is always available when a student requests a meeting.
 The advisor may also serve as a liaison between the student and other faculty as well as university services.
 Each student is also advised by the fieldwork team.